Finding the Best Wild Hog Bait Attractant

-Dumping sour corn on the ground is one of the most common methods of baiting, but if you put it in a sack and tie it to a tree 4-5 feet above the ground, then the scent will travel much further.
-This is a great method to attract hogs that are further away, and then it is recommended that holes are dug and filled with sour corn to give the hogs something to work for.
+Dumping sour corn on the ground is one of the most common methods of baiting wild hogs, but if you put it in a sack and tie it to a tree 4-5 feet above the ground, then the scent will travel much further.
+This is a great method to attract hogs that are further away.
+In addition, if holes are dug and filled with sour corn to give the hogs something to work for, they are more likely to come back in the future or stay at the bait location for longer durations.
 Some corn can be laid on the ground as well.
 Combine all 3 of these together and you should have hogs in no time.

 Dog Food - Hog Mix

 If you've got dogs, then you probably have some extra dog food on hand.
 This method does a great job at attracting hogs while deer typically do not eat it.

 - Fill 5 gallon bucket 3/4 full with dog food

 - Pour in 5 cans of salmon, tuna or sardines